Vitamin C should be an elemental part of our diet.

 Vitamin C supplements can help reduce the risk of heart disease.

-In a massive study done on over 290,000 individuals over a 10 year period revealed that folks who took at least 700 mg of vitamin C supplement per day lowered their risk to heart disease by 25%.
+In an extensive study done on over 290,000 individuals over a ten year period revealed that folks who took at least 700 mg of vitamin C supplement per day lowered their risk to heart disease by 25%.

 Consuming vitamin C supplements daily can help lower bad cholesterol (or LDL) and blood triglycerides .